 Skaters under 12 years of age with more advanced experience (have passed 1 or more tests at formal testing sessions in front of a panel of judges) may be eligible for the pre-juvenile or juvenile levels.
 Read more about these teams here.
 At Hayden Synchro, these are our Shooting Stars Prejuvenile and Mini Mates teams.

-The selection process for our teams occurs in late March and April (click here for schedule) with some spring training in May and June and the regular season from September to late February.
+The selection process for our teams occurs in late March (click here for schedule) with some spring training in May and June and the regular season from August to late February.

 Please note that our teams do tend to fill up during the selection/placement process in March so it is beneficial to attend our scheduled placement sessions.